finix-payments/finix-flex-docs-generator/sections/subscription_billing/create_subscription_item/response.md

 {{create_subsciption_item_scenario_response}}
 ```

-Subscription items allow you to create a merchant subscription
+A `Subscription Item` allows you to create a `Merchant` subscription.

 #### HTTP Request